fhumbertodf/dicionario/Textos2.md

 Should I go backwards?
 I would be going away from the things that I am facing now if I went backwards.
 If I went backwards from the thing that I am facing, I would go away from it.
-If I went backwards from the thing that I am facing, I would go away from it.
 Should I go forward?
 I will just go straight ahead if I go forward.
 If I am facing something and I go forward, then I will go toward the thing that I am facing.